 In some countries, people get exclusive access to free F1 streams.
 These streams are only available if you’re in the country for which the F1 live stream is intended.
 With a VPN, however, you can access these streams no matter where you are.
 It is good to know though that these streams usually aren’t available in English.
 Here are some streams we found out work for free when using a VPN:

 Simply select a VPN server in the country of the live stream you wish to watch (for instance, a Swiss VPN server if you want to watch SRF), and you’ll be good to go!

 2021 F1 Grand Prix Calendar

 Now that you know exactly how and where to watch every Formula One Grand Prix, wherever you are, you’ll obviously want to know when all the F1 races take place!
 That’s exactly why we included a handy table below, which includes all 23 Grand Prix races that are confirmed for the 2021 Formula 1 season and their respective dates.
-Usually, the races will take place on a Sunday (local track time).
-However, keep in mind that there are always some practice laps and a qualification race on the days leading up to the actual Grand Prix.
+The Grand Prix take place on a Sunday (local track time), with qualifiers held a day before.

 |March 28||Bahrain||Bahrain International Circuit|